-5. Behaviour management strategies
+5. Behaviour Management Strategies

 Teachers resolve class disruptions in four steps.
 The first two steps do not cost a student any time, the last two steps do.
 In a friendly and fair manner, teachers give their students multiple opportunities to adjust disruptive behaviour.
 With Friendly and Fair Teaching (FFT) it is not necessary to expel a student who is disrupting the lesson.